 Cahuita, Puerto Vieja & Tortuguero on Caribbean Coast

 Pura Vida!
 The direct translation is “Pure Life” or “Simple Life”.
 In Costa Rica, it’s a way of life.
 It means “Hello”, “Goodbye”, “How are you?”
 “I’m really well thank you” & pretty much everything in between!
 In Costa Rica, you can start to feel Pura Vida in your bones.
 This beautiful country is also a place where you can experience almost any adrenaline rush you wish for & where you can’t escape nature if you tried.
 From viewing the wildlife in the amazing national parks to the trees around your hotel to it marching uninvited directly into your hotel room when you least expect it!

 Which coast is for you?

 In 2017 I was lucky enough to spend a month in Costa Rica.
 I had read that the 2 coasts are very different & decided to explore both to make up my own mind & compare.
 In between, I spent 10 days on a G Adventures tour as there were many things in Costa Rica that I felt would be way less fun to do alone.
 To read all about this see my post on the Costa Rica Quest Tour.
-You can also see my Video Diaries of the Tour & Coasts.
-Here I’d like to give you an overview of my experience on either side of the country so if you don’t have the luxury of time, you can choose the option that best suits you.
+Here I give you an overview of my experience on either side of the country so if you don’t have the luxury of time, you can choose the option that best suits you.